Sk3llington/Elastic_Stack_Server/README.md

 ![cpu stress test results graph](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/9bcdcb0cdda628a18aad96fd07d56585c2b7a0cc/Images/cpu_stress_test_result_graph.png)

-* Generate a high amount of web requests to our web servers and make sure that Kibana is picking them up.
+* Generate a high amount of web requests to my web servers and make sure that Kibana is picking them up.

-This time we want to generate a high amount of web requests directed to one of our web servers, we will use `wget` to launch a DoS attack.
+This time I want to generate a high amount of web requests directed to one of my web servers, I will use `wget` to launch a DoS attack.

-1. We log into our Jump Box
+1. I log into my Jump Box

-2. We need to add a new firewall rule to allow our Jump Box (10.0.0.4) to connect to our web servers over HTTP on port 80.
-To do so, we add a new Inbound Security Rule to our RedTeam1 Network Security Group:
+2. I need to add a new firewall rule to allow my Jump Box (10.0.0.4) to connect to my web servers over HTTP on port 80.
+To do so, I add a new Inbound Security Rule to my RedTeam1 Network Security Group:

 ![jump to http to webservers](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/9bcdcb0cdda628a18aad96fd07d56585c2b7a0cc/Images/jumpbox_http_to_webservers.png)

-3. We run the following command to download the file `index.html` from our Web-1 VM:
+3. I run the following command to download the file `index.html` from my Web-1 VM:

 ```bash
 wget 10.0.0.5